efraimkaov/12-balls_puzzle/README.md

 12 BALLS PUZZLE is a math puzzle game.

-## Installation
+## How to use

-Doesn't require installation.
-Just run the bash script, you must have installed dialog.
+Launch the script (you must have installed dialog): sh 12-balls_puzzle.sh

 ### The math puzzle:
 You have 12 balls identical in size and appearance (numbered from b1 to b12) but 1 is an odd weight (could be either or heavy).